Saturday, April 15, 2023 | Times TBA | Location TBA

 Piano Repertoire Selection

-Students with PDF scores downloaded from the Internet need to have permission to use this music (please contact the chairperson).
+- Students with PDF scores downloaded from the Internet need to have permission to use this music (please contact the chairperson).
+Also, they must complete the MTNA Music Release Form.
 No photocopies from published books are allowed.
 All scores must be checked by the competition monitor prior to the entrant’s performance.
 Measures must be numbered at the beginning of each line.
 Names of the teacher and/or the student must not be found on the music.

 Total Time Allotted for Performance of Both Pieces Must Not Exceed: